-4 This is a change from the guidance we published in July 2020 stating that it was reasonable, for one year only, to test in late October 2020 or, if the local co-ordinated scheme allowed, in November even if this meant that selection test results were not known before the closing date for applications (31 October 2020).
-This was to enable as many children as possible to get back into the routine of education before being tested and therefore minimise any disadvantage caused by the lengthy period many children had to spend away responsibilities, or where those responsible for operating the tests deem them necessary after conducting a risk assessment.

-- 5. Admission authorities should, therefore, continue to book test venues for the autumn which will enable them to accommodate these measures, if required. - 6.
-In the circumstances set out in paragraph 4, it is possible that the logistics involved in testing under the additional protective measures could lead to a minority of parents not being provided with the results of their child's selection assessment before 31 October.
+Admission authorities should, therefore, continue to book test venues for the autumn which will enable them to accommodate these measures, if required.

+In these circumstances it is possible that the logistics involved in testing under the additional protective measures could lead to a minority of parents not being provided with the results of their child's selection assessment before 31 October.
 Given this risk, there are a couple of steps local authorities and schools can take in advance to ensure that parents are not disadvantaged if any test results are delayed.
-These include local authorities: - advising parents to use their final preference(s) for a local non-selective school(s) - considering either offering all parents applying for a secondary place an additional preference of a school if this is appropriate in their area or allowing parents to change their preferences, shortly after 31 October, if their child has not reached the required standard for a grammar or partially selective school in the rare situation and the local authority or admission authority has been unable to provide parents with the results of their child's assessment before 31 October - 7.
+These include local authorities:

+- advising parents to use their final preference(s) for a local non-selective school(s) - considering either offering all parents applying for a secondary place an additional preference of a school if this is appropriate in their area or allowing parents to change their preferences, shortly after 31 October, if their child has not reached the required standard for a grammar or partially selective school in the rare situation and the local authority or admission authority has been unable to provide parents with the results of their child's assessment before 31 October

 Where local authorities permit parents to change their preferences after 31 October, we strongly advise neighbouring local authorities to work together, insofar as possible, to agree dates by which they will permit parents to change preferences.
-Each local authority should make it clear to parents that, if they are applying for schools in neighbouring areas, admission authorities in those areas will be working to the dates (for example around changes of preference) which apply to the area within which the school is located rather than the dates within the child's home area co-ordinated admissions scheme. - 8.
-Whilst this is for the coordinating local authority to determine, offering parents additional preferences for schools or allowing parents to change their preferences after 31 October is unlikely to be necessary where assessment results are provided to parents before 31 October or where the only local selection assessments are: - for up to 10% of places allocated at a school based on aptitude - for banding in a school or group of schools - 9.
+Each local authority should make it clear to parents that, if they are applying for schools in neighbouring areas, admission authorities in those areas will be working to the dates (for example around changes of preference) which apply to the area within which the school is located rather than the dates within the child's home area co-ordinated admissions scheme.

+Whilst this is for the coordinating local authority to determine, offering parents additional preferences for schools or allowing parents to change their preferences after 31 October is unlikely to be necessary where assessment results are provided to parents before 31 October or where the only local selection assessments are:

+- for up to 10% of places allocated at a school based on aptitude - for banding in a school or group of schools

 This is because it is not possible to fail a banding assessment.
 For schools which allocate up to 10% of places based on aptitude, the majority of places are available to children irrespective of the assessment result.